Teamwork-Analytics/teamwork-visualiser-dashboard/README.md

 7. Check the sample data in the corresponding session.

+# Running all required applications

+Alternatively, you can run all the required applications and monitor them using `pm2`.

+1. Make sure `pm2` is installed by running `pm2 --version`.
+This should be installed with the current dependencies.
+2. Run all applications `pm2 start ecosystem.config.js`.
+If you would like to run only one application `pm2 start ecosystem.config.js --only <app_name>`.
+The app names are listed in `ecosystem.config.js` file.
+3. Monitor applications `pm2 monit`.
+4. Stop applications `pm2 stop ecosystem.config.js`.
+5. Delete applications from `pm2` `pm2 delete ecosystem.config.js`.

 # Additional procedures if the MongoDB is not established

 Initialising the database: